packbackbooks/engineering-docs/the-sprint.md

 ### Division sprint planning

-The Division sprint planning meeting is how the different teams at PAckback engineering remain in sync with each other, and is where team leads and product managers collaborate to ensure that engineering is working on the *correct* tickets.
+The Division sprint planning meeting is how the different teams at Packback engineering remain in sync with each other, and is where team leads and product managers collaborate to ensure that engineering is working on the *correct* tickets.
 The goal of division sprint planning is to:

 * identify which tickets should be estimated next sprint
 * surface questions, problems, and blockers for the selected tickets